jordles/notes/AI.md

 __GitHub Copilot__

   - Description: A plugin for popular IDEs and built into GitHub, Copilot can write and suggest code, suggest descriptions for pull requests, translate multiple languages into code, and index repositories.
+  - Build on OpenAI's Codex model (a gpt-3 model trained on code)
   - Example industries: Data science, software development, web development
   - Stand-alone or integrated: Integrated